xiwu5/git-practice/README.md

 _Please note that the actual GitHub UI may have changed since these screenshots were taken.
 If you don't see the exact same thing, look for something similar._

-We will form into teams of 2-3 students. **One** partner will fork and clone this repository.
+We will form into teams of 3 or 4 students. **One** partner will fork and clone this repository.

 1. To fork the repository, verify that you are on the **Ada-Activities** repository, and click on the **Fork** button.